 Beyond these examples

-These snippets focus on specific security group rule features: CIDR-based ingress and egress rules, and VPC endpoint and AWS service prefix list integration.
-They’re intentionally minimal rather than full network security configurations.
+These snippets focus on specific rule-level features: CIDR-based ingress and egress rules, and VPC endpoint and AWS-managed prefix list integration.
+They’re intentionally minimal rather than complete security configurations.

-The examples reference pre-existing infrastructure such as security groups (all examples reference existing group IDs), and VPC endpoints (for prefix list examples).
-They focus on configuring individual rules rather than provisioning security groups or VPCs.
+The examples reference pre-existing infrastructure such as security groups (all examples reference existing group IDs) and VPC endpoints (for prefix list examples).
+They focus on configuring individual rules rather than provisioning security groups or VPC infrastructure.

 To keep things focused, common rule patterns are omitted, including: